aimms/how-to/Articles/331/331-responding-applications.rst

 #.  test it by launching the application.

-This is described in detail at: :doc:`creating task<../33/33-pro-deploy-app>` .
+This is described in detail at: :doc:`Deploy an Application on AIMMS PRO <../33/33-pro-deploy-app>` .

 Delegate and develop
 --------------------